From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

 \subsection{Experimental Setup}

-For all experiments, we follow the approach of Deepseek-R1~\citep{guo2025deepseek}, using GRPO~\citep{shao2024deepseekmath} as the training algorithm and adhering to the zero RL training recipe — starting training directly from the base model.
-Our policy model is Qwen2.5-7B Base~\citep{yang2024qwen2}.
-We conduct RL training using the DeepscaleR dataset and construct a hybrid verifier by combining the Huggingface Math Verifier with DeepSeek-R1-Distill-Qwen-1.5B, the best-performing 1.5B model on DeepscaleR, as shown in Table~\ref{tab:model-static_eval}.
-Further training details are provided in Appendix~\ref{appx:train_eval_setting}
+For all experiments, we follow the approach of Deepseek-R1~\citep{guo2025deepseek}, using GRPO~\citep{shao2024deepseekmath} as the training algorithm and adhering to the zero RL training recipe -- starting training directly from the base model.
+Our policy model is Qwen2.5-7B Base~\citep{yang2024qwen2}, chosen for its practical balance between performance and computational cost, and its widespread use in prior studies~\citep{zeng2025simplerl,liu2025understanding}.
+We primarily conduct training on the DeepscaleR dataset, owing to its early adoption, high quality, and extensive use in recent work~\citep{liu2025prorl,qu2025optimizing,aggarwal2025l1}.
+To construct a hybrid verifier, we combine the HuggingFace Math Verifier with DeepSeek-R1-Distill-Qwen-1.5B, which achieves the strongest performance among 1.5B-scale models on DeepscaleR (see Table~\ref{tab:model-static_eval}).
+Additional training and evaluation details are provided in Appendix~\ref{appx:train_eval_setting}.

-\paragraph{Benchmarks.} We build our evaluation script based on ~\citet{yang2024qwen2math}, which utilize the rule-based verifier.
-And we evaluate performance on standard mathematical reasoning benchmarks, including GSM8K~\citep{cobbe2021training}, MATH 500~\citep{hendrycks2021measuring}, OlympiadBench~\citep{he2024olympiadbench} and Minerva Math~\citep{lewkowycz2022solving}, as well as on competition-level benchmarks including AIME 2024 and AMC 2023.
-Following the approach in~\citep{zeng2025simplerl,yu2025dapo}, we evaluate AIME 2024 by averaging the results of 32 random samplings (Avg@32) to ensure stable evaluation.
-For additional evaluation details, please refer to Appendix~\ref{appx:train_eval_setting}.
+\paragraph{Benchmarks.} Our evaluation script is based on~\citet{yang2024qwen2math}, which uses a rule-based verifier.
+We evaluate on standard mathematical reasoning benchmarks, including GSM8K~\citep{cobbe2021training}, MATH 500~\citep{hendrycks2021measuring}, OlympiadBench~\citep{he2024olympiadbench}, and Minerva Math~\citep{lewkowycz2022solving}, as well as on competition-level benchmarks such as AIME 2024 and AMC 2023.
+For AIME 2024 and AMC 2023, we report stable results by averaging over 32 random samplings (Avg@32) in Table~\ref{tab:detailed_perf_rl}.
+Further details are provided in Appendix~\ref{appx:train_eval_setting}.